 The CFO Line Flipped Back to Wait — $1.26B in ETF Outflows, Demand at 2026 Lows, and the Math Behind What Happens Next

-I called the Accumulate flip on April 30.
+The CFO Line flipped to Accumulate on April 30.
+I published a full analysis on May 3 laying out the case, the risks, and exactly what would invalidate the signal.
 Price ran from ~$76,300 to a peak of ~$82,400 on May 6 — roughly an 8% move in six days.
 By May 22, it had given all of it back.
-The CFO Line is currently in Wait.
+The CFO Line is now back in Wait.
 Accumulate lasted exactly 26 days.

 Here is exactly what my data shows about what happens next.
 Full disclosure: the CFO Line is Anny's proprietary indicator.
 I will explain the methodology in general terms below, but the exact parameters are not public.
 Judge the analysis on the data, the logic, and the track record — not on blind trust.